Supporting & Enhancing NICU Sensory Experiences

 - Materials that can be individualized based on the needs of each NICU.

 - The written materials available in the SENSE package include: a booklet for parents, log sheets to track sensory exposures, and a weekly infant assessment.
-An electronic version of SENSE is also available that enables education materials to be pushed to a personal computer, smartphone, or tablet.
-The electronic version has videos that demonstrate the described interventions.
+SENSE is also available to parents via a QR code that enables them to view the parent education materials and descriptive videos on a personal computer, smartphone, or tablet.

 The week-by-week guide was developed after a rigorous process of protocol development.
 This included an integrative review that outlined 88 articles on sensory-based interventions (auditory, tactile, vestibular, visual, kinesthetic, and olfactory/gustatory) that were used with preterm infants to improve outcome, expert input from a multidisciplinary group of 108 health care professionals that defined sensory interventions implemented across different NICUs, 3 multidisciplinary focus groups that provided a critical review of the guidelines, and interviews with 20 parents of preterm infants who gave input on the feasibility of implementing the SENSE guideline in the NICU.
 The week-by-week guide ensures that the type and timing of different sensory exposures are tailored to infants based on their developmental needs.
 In 2017, a pilot study of 50 historical controls compared to 30 preterm infants who received the finalized SENSE protocol demonstrated feasibility and preliminary evidence of a positive impact on parent confidence and infant neurobehavior.